-Almost a decade ago, I was completing my BAS when I suddenly discovered that I'd kind of accidentally spent all the GST money I'd been collecting for the ATO, that quarter.
-It had been a big spending quarter and in those days, I had very limited book-keeping skills which is why I ended up making that very stupid mistake.
-The tax office sympathised when I rang them up to explain.
-'A lot of small businesses have made the same mistake,' they said.
-They were happy to give me extra time to pay them back and I survived the financial disaster.
+A long time ago when I was still in the early days of learning to manage my business, while completing my BAS I discovered that I'd accidentally spent all of that quarter's GST money that I'd been collected for the ATO.
+I'd had some unexpected expenses that quarter and in those days, I obviously had limited book-keeping skills or this wouldn't have happened.
+The tax office sympathised when I rang them up to explain: 'A lot of small businesses have made the same mistake.'
+They gave me extra time to pay them back their GST and I survived my first near-financial disaster.

-It was a hard lesson to learn and made me feel like an idiot, but it was a good lesson because it taught me to never accidentally spend the tax office's money again.
-Since then, I have always used a separate account system to make sure I always know exactly what is mine and what belongs to the tax office.
-And since then I've always paid my quarterly BAS bills on time.
+This experience taught me to never accidentally spend the tax office's GST again.
+I use a system whereby I always know exactly what is mine and what belongs to the tax office.
+Thus I'm always able to pay my quarterly BAS bills on time.

 Once your April-June BAS is lodged, you can start thinking about lodging your tax return for the previous financial year.